colin-jack/rules/README.md

 rules (node.js)
 ==========
-Snpmall declarative rules framework desing primarily for use whne validating incoming data, such as JSON coming into services.
+Small declarative rules framework designed primarily for use when validating incoming data, such as JSON coming into services.

-Instead of trying handle all your validation this framework focussing on making it easy to declare data-level invariants, similiar to the sorts of rules you could put in a schema.

 ### Samples
-You create an object to declare the invariants you want to apply.
-A fluent interface makes it easy to specify the invariants for each property.
+You create an object to declare the rules/invariants you want to apply (something akin to a schema).
+A fluent interface makes it easy to specify the invariants for each property:

 #####JavaScript
 ```js